HOME-programming-pub/Artemis/docker/README.md

 docker-compose -f docker/gitlab-gitlabci.yml exec gitlab ./setup.sh
 ```

-This command may also take some time to run (about 30 seconds) and should return something like the following
+This command may also take some time to run (about 30 seconds) and when running it the first time, it will return a message `undefined method 'revoke!' for nil:NilClass` which can be ignored, since its trying to revoke a token, incase only already exists.

+If everything else worked correctly, then the output should return something like the following

 ```
 ARTEMIS_ACCESS_TOKEN="glpat-..."